oneal2000/LeCoQA/README.md

-# LeCoQA: A Chinese Legal Consultation QA Dataset
+# LeCo: A Benchmark for Chinese Legal Consultation

 ## Overview